 What does it mean to be human?
 How does the brain make us who we are?
-In Transylvania’s neuroscience program, students explore these and other complex questions relating to the functioning of the brain.
+In the neuroscience degree program at Transylvania University in Lexington, Kentucky, neuroscience majors explore these and other complex questions relating to the functioning of the brain.

 All things that humans have created emerge from the workings of the brain.
 It is a fascinating organ to study.
 Imagine a computer that can rewire itself each time it has a new experience, that can change the environment around it and that can contemplate its own existence.
 The human brain can do all that, and more.Meg Upchurch, professor of psychology

 Neuroscientific approaches contribute to the discussion of major social and political questions, such as how best to educate children, what strategies are most effective in addressing drug abuse and to what extent human nervous systems can or should be integrated with artificial computational systems.